Luzkan/smells/content/smells/global-data.md

 ## Global Data

 The _Global Data_ is quite similar to the [Middle Man](./middle-man.md) code smell, but here rather than a class, the broker is the _global scope_ in which the data is freely available to everyone.
-This is undesirable because it directly causes the [Hidden Dependencies](./hidden-dependencies.md) code smell and an extremely nasty [Mutable Data](./mutable-data.md) code smell.
+These global scope variables are undesirable because it directly causes the [Hidden Dependencies](./hidden-dependencies.md) code smell and a highly nasty [Mutable Data](./mutable-data.md) code smell.
 Global data can be read from anywhere, and there is no easy way to discover which bit of code touches it.
 If the variable in the global scope is additionally mutable, then this becomes an extremally bad case of _[Mutable](./mutable-data.md) [Fate over Action](./fate-over-action.md) (data class)_.
-Fowler in 1999 recalled that in the early days of programming, back when there were no objects, even causing the [Long Parameter List](./long-paramter-list.md) code smell was preferable to the Global Data [[35](#sources)].
+Fowler, in 1999 recalled that in the early days of programming, back when there were no objects, even causing the [Long Parameter List](./long-paramter-list.md) code smell was preferable to the Global Data [[35](#sources)].
 For the same reasons, a Singleton Pattern can also be problematic [[17](#sources)].

 ### Problems

 #### **Hard to Test**

-Each Global Variable is basically a hidden dependency that a tester has to mock.
+Each Global Variable is a hidden dependency that a tester has to mock.

 #### **Hard to Reason About**